influxdata/docs-v2/content/flux/v0.x/stdlib/universe/aggregatewindow.md

 ## Parameters

 {{% note %}}
 Make sure `fn` parameter names match each specified parameter.
 To learn why, see [Match parameter names](/flux/v0.x/spec/data-model/#match-parameter-names).
 {{% /note %}}

 ### every {data-type="duration"}

-The duration of windows.
+Duration of windows.

 {{% note %}}
 #### Calendar months and years
 `every` supports all [valid duration units](/flux/v0.x/spec/types/#duration-types), including **calendar months (`1mo`)** and **years (`1y`)**.

+#### Aggregate by week
+When aggregating by week (`1w`), weeks are determined using the **Unix epoch (1970-01-01T00:00:00Z UTC)**.
+The Unix epoch was on a Thursday, so all calculated weeks begin on Thursday.
 {{% /note %}}

 ### fn {data-type="function"}

 [Aggregate](/flux/v0.x/function-types/#aggregates)
 or [selector function](/flux/v0.x/function-types/#selectors)
-used in the operation.
+used to operate on each window of time.

 {{% note %}}
 Only aggregate and selector functions with a `column` parameter (singular) work with `aggregateWindow()`.